Alere INRatio Lawsuit

-It is vital that people taking warfarin and Xarelto closely monitor the ability of their blood to clot properly in order for them to reduce the risk of suffering a stroke or a serious bleeding problem.
+It is vital that people taking blood thinners such as warfarin and Xarelto closely monitor the ability of their blood to clot properly in order for them to reduce the risk of suffering a stroke or a serious bleeding problem.
 Doctors often use the results provided by the INRatio device to adjust the amount of the drug provided to their patients.
-Those results are extremely important; if too little warfarin is prescribed, the patient will be at a higher risk of a stroke.
+Those results are extremely important; if too little blood thinner is prescribed, the patient will be at a higher risk of a stroke.
 But if too much is prescribed, the patient will face an increased risk of bleeding to death.

 The Problem with the Alere INRatio?

 The INRatio device has been shown too often to provide erroneous results, which can lead to a substantially increased risk of serious injury or death.
 Doctors across the country became concerned about the accuracy of the INRatio device and contacted the FDA to voice those concerns.